Did something like this happen in LDS history and go mostly undetected?

 28 And it came to pass that all they who loved the king, when they heard these words, came forth and pursued after the servants of the king.

 Is there a parallel to this?
 Joseph Smith did not leave a written copy of the endowment.
 While we do know that there were endowments given before Joseph died, There is not exact record of what that was.
-Many of those who have received the current LDS endowment may be unfamiliar with the Oath of Vengeance that was part of the endowment until changes were made and the oath was removed in the early 1930's.
+Many of those who have received the current LDS endowment may be unfamiliar with the Oath of Vengeance that was part of the endowment until changes were made and the oath was removed in the early 1930's."You and each of you do covenant and promise that you will pray and never cease to pray to Almighty God to avenge the blood of the prophets upon this nation, and that you will teach the same to your children and to your children's children unto the third and fourth generation."

 According to Brigham Young, after Joseph delivered what apparently became the core of the LDS temple rites, Joseph told him: